yulequan/face-alignment-in-3000fps/README.md

 ### Contact
 If you have any question, you can create an `issue` on GitHub.
-Or you can email yulequan@zju.edu.cn
+Or you can email ylqzd2011@gmail.com

 ### Reference Project
 * [soundsilence/FaceAlignment](https://github.com/soundsilence/FaceAlignment)